xytis/xytis.github.io/content/story/ravnica_s12.md

 corner of the room, painfully stroking marks of Katrille's magic.
 Something clicked in her mind.
 "Srztak, nurtlr skratgran, Najneth!", she grunted in Abyssal.
 "Ech, fine, have it your way, I was just a little bored, that's all."
-Najneth's voice intruded into Shinigami's mind.
+Najneth's voice intruded Shinigami's mind.

 Demon turned his eyes back to Rozhe, "Your friend thinks you should stop fighting and make out.
 Be a dear and kiss her."
 Rozhe's arms dropped the